Sanitary and Phytosanitary

 04 Dairy produce; birds' eggs; natural honey; edible products of animal origin, not elsewhere specified or included; 05 Products of animal origin, not elsewhere specified or included

 Animal health; Food safety; Human health; Zoonoses; Risk assessment

-Restrictions on bovine semen and embryos lifted.
-In October 2005 and February 2006 (G/SPS/R/39), the representative of the European Communities reported that Argentina's import restrictions on bovine semen and embryos due to BSE had recently been lifted and that some EC member States had already benefited from this change.
+In October 2005, the representative of the European Communities reported that Argentina's import restrictions on bovine semen and embryos due to BSE had been lifted (G/SPS/R/39, par.
+91).

 Date reported as resolved:

 In March 1999, the representative of the European Communities raised concerns regarding Argentina's health requirements for the importation of bovine semen.
 He indicated that the European Commission had not been able to obtain the text of the measure (G/SPS/GEN/114 refers).

 The representative of Argentina indicated that the measure, which re-categorised bovine semen as a low risk product, had been notified (G/SPS/N/ARG/37).
 It took into account scientific advances as well as OIE recommendations.
 Argentina had also sent questionnaires to Members, and was taking their answers into account in its risk analysis.
 Argentina had not received a request from the European Commission for the full text of the measure, although several European member States had requested the text.
 Nonetheless, the representative of Argentina confirmed that he would send the document to the European Commission.